jszaday/sdxl-lora-trainer/README.md

 - `--device`: Device to use for training - `cuda`, `cpu`, `mps`, etc. (auto-detected if not specified)
 - `--seed`: Random seed (default: 42)
 - `--mixed_precision`: Mixed precision mode - `no`, `fp16`, `bf16` (default: fp16)
+- `--resume_from`: Checkpoint file or directory to resume training from.
+If a directory is given, the newest `.pt` file is picked.

 ## Monitoring Training